Learn how to make beads on your own

 Beads

 There are many types of beads available, and choosing the right beads for a project is essential.
-So, I cannot emphasise enough the importance of finding a good supplier who will be able to advise you on the best beads to use.
+So, I cannot emphasize enough the importance of finding a good supplier who will be able to advise you on the best beads to use.

 Most beads are sold either by weight (grams) or in hanks.
 It is impossible to mention every bead available, so I focus on the most common ones.